PavanRangani/docs/docs/prd/incentive-stock/grant.md

 Applicable only for `RSA` type.

 Number of shares purchased when this Grant is awarded.
+Default value is set to

 #### Price per Share